mragusa/dns-traffic-analysis/README.md

 PCAP analysis tools to find DNS queries with high latency

 # Overview
-Often clients task engineers with determining what DNS queries are slow in an environment when a customer complains about resolution issues.
-This can often lead to long drawn out troubleshooting sessions involving tcpdump and wireshark coupled with long customer engagements.
-The following tools can be used to minimize investigation time and assist in reporting on details directly from the CLI
+Clients frequently ask engineers to identify slow DNS queries in response to customer complaints about resolution issues.
+This often results in lengthy troubleshooting sessions using tools like tcpdump and Wireshark, along with extended customer interactions.
+The following tools can help streamline the investigation process and provide detailed reports directly from the CLI, reducing time spent on diagnostics.

 * find-dns-server.py
   - read a pcap file and report on dns servers queried and their count